eajomoc2030-cute/Schedify/README.md

 # Schedify

 **Schedify** is a simple and user-friendly task organizer designed for students.
-It helps manage academic responsibilities and personal activities in one place, making it easy to track deadlines, update tasks, and stay organized.
+It helps manage academic responsibilities and personal activities in one place, making it easier to record, organize, and track tasks over time.

+Research in cognitive psychology shows that working memory has a limited capacity, and individuals often rely on external memory aids to manage information more effectively.
+These external representations help reduce cognitive load and support task organization (Zhang & Wang, 2009).
+Studies on task management also show that people use to-do lists to record, organize, and track tasks over time, making them an important tool for supporting task completion (Bellotti et al., 2004).

+Based on these findings, Schedify was developed as a lightweight system to support structured task management in a simple and accessible way for students.

 ---

 ## Features

-- **Add Tasks Easily** – Add both academic and non-academic tasks.
-- **Task Details** – Set a description, deadline, and category for each task.
+- Add Task – Create tasks with description, deadline, and category
-- **Task Overview** – View all tasks in the order they were added.
+- View Tasks – Display all saved tasks in order
-- **Task Status** – Mark tasks as **Pending** or **Done**.
+- Mark Task as Done – Update task status to completed
-- **Edit or Delete Tasks** – Update or remove tasks anytime.
+- Update/Delete Task – Modify or remove existing tasks
-- **Task Summary** – View total, pending, and completed tasks with completion percentage.
+- View Task Summary – Show total, pending, and completed tasks with completion rate

 ---

-### Technologies Used
+## Technologies Used

-- Python 3 – Chosen for its simplicity and beginner-friendly syntax.
+- Python 3 – Simple and beginner-friendly programming language
-- Command-Line Interface (CLI) – Used to keep the system lightweight and focused on functionality.
+- Command-Line Interface (CLI) – Lightweight system interface

-No external libraries were used to maintain simplicity and clarity of the core logic.
+No external libraries were used.

 ---

 ## How to Run

 ### OPTION 1: Run Online
-1. Open the Python file: [Schedify](https://onlinegdb.com/4D7dwqhFXF).
+1. Open the Python file: [Schedify](https://onlinegdb.com/4D7dwqhFXF)
-2. Click **Run**
+2. Click Run
-3. The menu will appear:
+3. Use the menu:
    1. Add Task
    2. View Tasks
    3. Mark Task as Done
    4. Update/Delete Task
-   5. Exit
-4. Enter the number of your chosen option.
-5. When entering deadlines, use the format: MM-DD-YYYY
-6. Continue using the menu until you choose 6 (Exit).

-### OPTION 2: Run Locally
-1. Make sure Python 3 is installed on your computer/laptop.
-2. Download or clone the schedify repository.
-3. Open the project folder.
-4. Open a terminal or command prompt inside the folder.
-5. Run the program using: python schedify.py
-6. The menu will appear:
-   1. Add Task
-   2. View Tasks
-   3. Mark Task as Done
-   4. Update/Delete Task
    5. View Task Summary
    6. Exit
-7. Enter the number of your chosen option.
+4. Enter the number of your chosen option
-8. When entering deadlines, use the format: MM-DD-YYYY
-9. Continue using the menu until you choose 6 (Exit).
+5. Use MM-DD-YYYY format for deadlines

 ---

+### OPTION 2: Run Locally
+1. Install Python 3
+2. Download or clone the repository
+3. Open terminal in project folder
+4. Run:
+   python schedify.py
+5. Use the same menu options

+---

 ## Methodology

-Schedify uses a simple menu-based system built using Python.
+Schedify uses a simple menu-based system built in Python.

-## How the Main Features Work
+### How the Main Features Work
-- Add Task – Tasks are saved in a list.
-Each task includes a description, deadline, category, and status.
+- Add Task – Stores task details in a structured list
-- View Tasks – The program displays all tasks in the order they were added.
+- View Tasks – Displays all tasks in order of entry
-- Mark as Done – The task status changes from “Pending” to “Done.”
+- Mark Task as Done – Updates task status from pending to completed
-- Update/Delete Task – The user chooses a task number to edit or remove it.
+- Update/Delete Task – Allows editing or removal using task index
-- Task Summary – The program counts total, pending, and completed tasks and shows the percentage completed.
+- View Task Summary – Calculates total, pending, and completed tasks
-- Input Validation – The program checks user input to avoid errors.

-### Backend–Frontend Communication
+### System Structure
-Not applicable.
-Schedify is a standalone command-line application where all logic and user interaction occur within a single Python file.
+Schedify is a standalone command-line application where all logic is handled within a single Python file.

 ---

 ## Design Decisions

-- The system does not use automatic sorting to keep task order clear.
+- Tasks remain in insertion order for clarity
-- No autosave feature is used to maintain simplicity.
+- No autosave feature to maintain simplicity
-- Tasks are shown in the order they were added.
-- Advanced features were removed in Version 1.2.0 to make the system easier to use and understand.
-- No external libraries were used.
+- No external libraries used
+- Focus is on core functionality and usability
+- Designed specifically for student task management

 ---

 ## Current Status

-Current Version: v1.3.0
+Version 1.3.0 – Stable
-The project includes core task management features and improved stability.
+Core task management features fully implemented

 ---

 ## Programming and Computing Ethics

-This project follows basic programming ethics principles:
-   - No personal or sensitive data is collected.
+- No personal or sensitive data is collected
-   - Tasks are stored only during program execution.
+- All tasks exist only during runtime
-   - No external data sharing is involved.
+- No external data sharing occurs
-   - The system is designed to be simple and accessible for student users.
+- Designed for educational use only

 ---

 ## Benefits

+- Improves task organization
-- Helps manage time effectively
+- Supports time management
-- Reduces stress by keeping tasks organized
+- Reduces cognitive overload
-- Improves academic performance through proper planning
-- Encourages responsibility and accountability
+- Encourages responsibility and discipline
+- Helps students track academic workload

 ---

 ## Members

-- **Erolyn Jomoc**
+- Erolyn Jomoc
-- **Eden Conales**
+- Eden Conales
-- **Kaira Bibera**
+- Kaira Bibera

 ---

 ## License

-This project is for **educational purposes only**.
+This project is for educational purposes only.

+---

 ## Development Note

-This project was coded by the group members.
+This project was developed by the group members.
+ChatGPT was used as an assistive tool to help improve grammar, clarify explanations, and refine documentation structure.
+All content was reviewed, understood, and edited by the group before submission.

-We used AI tools to:
-- Help explain some parts of the code
-- Fix small errors
-- Guide us on syntax and how to write certain parts
-We made sure we understood the code and edited it ourselves before submitting. :)
+---

+## References

+Bellotti, V., Dalal, B., Good, N., Flynn, P., Bobrow, D. G., & Ducheneaut, N. (2004). *What a to-do: Studies of task management towards the design of a personal task list manager*.
+Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI ’04). https://doi.org/10.1145/985692.985785

+Zhang, J., & Wang, H. (2009). *An exploration of the relations between external representations and working memory*.
+PLOS ONE, 4(8), e6513. https://doi.org/10.1371/journal.pone.0006513